chidiugonna/Intro_to_NeuroHPC/README.md

 # Intro_to_NeuroHPC dd/mm/2020
-An outline for a day of HPC training for neuroimaging
+An outline for a day of HPC training for neuroimaging researchers

 # Goals
 Introduction to the High Performance Cluster at the University of Arizona to help neuroimaging researchers from a wide range of backgrounds learn